yingw787/tinydevcrm-mvp/WHY.md

   track of issues on GitHub Issues would be a start.
 I can link to GitHub Issues from various points on TinyDevCRM, and ask around for the best automation / tooling / infrastructure FOSS maintainers use on GitHub Issues.

+I'll likely have additional ways in order to establish feedback loops, but having as much feedback and constructive criticism as frequently as possible is critical to my professional development and to the success of this project.